 Your Realtor will provide you with guidance as to which properties are available to an overseas buyer.
 As a rule of thumb, houses in this category are likely to be priced at or above $3.5 million.
 Non-Bermudians, upon receiving permission from the Bermuda Government, may rent their property for a period of one year.
 Persons are required to pay 7.25% of the annual rent to the Government.
 Approval must be received from the Government before looking for a tenant.

 Licensing and Fees

-The current application fee is $1,546.00 (refundable upon grant of the license).
-The cost of the license, itself, is based on the agreed purchase price, currently: 8% for a house, 6% for a condominium, and 6.5% for property within a designated resort development.
+The current application fee is $1,787.50 (refundable upon grant of the license).
+The cost of the license, itself, is based on the agreed purchase price, currently: 12.5% for a house, and 6.5% for property within a designated resort development.
 In certain situations, the Government may waive the licensing fee for properties affiliated with a hotel/resort.
 They are offering various concessions with conditions.
 Please speak with your Agent for more information.

 The Property Group Ltd. wishes to make its valued clients aware that Bermuda’s real estate community is subject to the same AML (Anti Money-Laundering) laws and guidelines that are already in effect in other jurisdictions.

-All Real Estate companies in Bermuda now have to register with the FIA (Financial Intelligence Agency) in order to obtain information from each person who is selling or purchasing property here in Bermuda.
-New laws are now in effect in order to prevent money laundering and terrorist financing via real estate transactions.
+All Real Estate companies in Bermuda now must register with the FIA (Financial Intelligence Agency) to obtain information from each person who is selling or purchasing property here in Bermuda.
+New laws are now in effect to prevent money laundering and terrorist financing via real estate transactions.